sustainable cities through

 We control pests and diseases using a combination of mechanical (eg. crop rotation), biological (eg. ladybirds) and naturally-sourced substances (eg. vegetables oils).

-From Tower to Table
+From School To Table

 Hortas de Lisboa Exhibition